Homemade Chalk Paint Recipes

 The picture to the right is our test piece painted with the unsanded grout chalk paint.

 - Less than $5 for a small tub.
-A large bag will run you about $12.
+A 10 LB bag is about $30 or so.
+You can purchase online here:

 The final grout chalk paint had a medium-thin consistency and a gritty feel to it as it went onto the test piece that we painted with it.
 This was quite different from the smooth plaster recipe, but it still worked very well.